bluejava/tarsy/README.md

 ## Key Features

 - Single file; no dependencies; no "installation" simplicity
-- Not only supports promises and asynchronicity, its fully asynchronous itself
+- Not only supports Promises and asynchronicity, its fully asynchronous itself
 - Runs your tests simultaneously ensuring blistering fast test runs
 - Works in both Node and in the browser
 - High resolution timing (to 1/100 ms)